globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

   * Output – Actions ranked from high to low

 * Step 2.
 Evaluate Recommended Control Options
   * Although possible controls for each threat and vulnerability pair are arrived at in Step 8 of the Risk Assessment, review the recommended control(s) and alternative solutions for reasonableness and appropriateness.
 The feasibility (e.g., compatibility, user acceptance, etc.) and effectiveness (e.g., degree of protection and level of risk mitigation) of the recommended controls should be analyzed.
-In the end, select a “most appropriate” control option for each threat and vulnerability pair.
+In the end, select a "most appropriate" control option for each threat and vulnerability pair.
   * Output – list of feasible controls

 * Step 3.
 Conduct Cost-Benefit Analysis